atharvapurdue/Deep_Learning_Project_Voice_Translation/README.md

 # Wav2Letter

-We will not be going with Wav2Letter as it is majorly writtten in C++ Brief Description - [Wav2Letter](https://github.com/flashlight/wav2letter) is Facebook AI Research’s Automatic Speech Recognition (ASR) Toolkit, also written in C++, and using the ArrayFire tensor library.
+We will not be going with Wav2Letter as it is majorly writtten in C++.
+Brief Description -
+[Wav2Letter](https://github.com/flashlight/wav2letter) is Facebook AI Research’s Automatic Speech Recognition (ASR) Toolkit, also written in C++, and using the ArrayFire tensor library.
 Like DeepSpeech, Wav2Letter is decently accurate for an open source library and is easy to work with on a small project.